chungchi300/chungchi300.github.io/source/_posts/it-management/remote-digital-signature.md

 Must ask what form they accept

 1. Smart signature program
-2. Hard signed and scanned
+2. Hard signed and scanned(if this is the only case,you should wait and ask for confirmation when you are standing next to scanning machine)

 ## Entity